UPDATED FEB 28, 2020

 If you’re looking to change up your typical city bike route, head just north of Greenlake Park for the Interurban Trail (North).
-This path will wind you through Shoreline, Mountlake Terrace, Alderwood, and, if you keep at it, 24 miles later you’ll find yourself near the Snohomish River in Everett.
+This path will wind you through Shoreline, Mountlake Terrace, Alderwood, and, if you keep at it, 24 miles later on this rail-trail, you’ll find yourself near the Snohomish River in Everett.
 Along the way you’ll stumble across quirky trail-side art installations and enough gorgeous greenery to refuel your evergreen heart.

 Hugging the shoreline of Lake Washington, this trail is one of the most beautiful in the city at any time of year, but especially in the fall when the leaves are ablaze in vibrant oranges and reds or in spring when cherry blossoms are scattered across the path.
 The entire loop is a whopping 50 miles long, so if you’re training for the STP or the Courage Classic, you might just want to tackle the whole thing.
 Otherwise, we’d recommend starting at Madison Valley’s Washington Park Arboretum and heading south to Seward Park.

 Just north of Pike Place Market, you’ll find the whimsical Olympic Sculpture Park and the Elliott Bay trailhead.
 This waterfront path will wind you through Myrtle Edwards Park and Centennial Park, landing you on Smith Cove and offering gorgeous views of the Olympics and the Seattle waterfront.
-Lined with so many beautiful green spaces and at only 3.5 miles long, this easy-going trail pairs perfectly with your fresh air HIIT or acro yoga session… or brunch at the Market.
+Lined with so many beautiful green spaces and at only 3.5 miles long, this easy-going asphalt trail pairs perfectly with your fresh air HIIT or acro yoga session… or brunch at the Market.